When you have osteoporosis and break your wrist or forearm, your treatment options mainly depend on the kind of fracture you have.

 - A plate and screws

-- A device outside your body that he connects to your bone through the skin
+- A device outside your body that they connect to your bone through the skin

 Treatment without surgery.
 If the pieces of your bone are lined up correctly, your doctor will put your wrist or arm in a cast.
 This keeps it still while it heals.